NeuronAddict/docker-php-mysql/README.md

-# quick php - mysql app
+# Quick php - mysql docker ready

+Docker ready to use with :

+- php
+- mysql
+- xdebug

 ## Quickstart